 Caspio Submission Forms can be configured to capture the user tracking information used by Google Analytics.
 This way you get statistical information that pertains directly to “active” site users.
 Google Analytics also offers a tool to create URL’s tagged with additional information so you can monitor the efficiency of individual online campaigns.

-2. Add the fields to your Submission Form
+- Add the fields to your Submission Form.

-- Next, you add the newly added fields into your Submission Form.
+- Add the newly added fields into your Submission Form.
 Move all of the Google Analytics fields to the right-hand panel using the arrow button.

-5. Deploy the code into your HTML page:
+- Deploy the code into your HTML page.

-- If you have a webpage that is indexed by Google you can also test by embedding this DataPage in the indexed webpage.
+- If you have a webpage that is indexed by Google, you can also test by embedding this DataPage in the indexed webpage.
 Go to Google, search, and click through to that webpage.
-When you arrive the DataPage should indicate Google as the GA_Source value, and also indicate the search term you used in GA_Term.
+The DataPage should indicate Google as the GA_Source value, and also indicate the search term you used in GA_Term.

 - If you do not have a page indexed by Google, just embed the DataPage and then go directly to the site.
 The Source should read as “(direct)”.

-Once you are sure that the form is receiving data you can edit the DataPage again.
-Edit the Submission Form and on the Configure Fields screen, select each of the Google Analytics field and set the Form Element dropdown to Hidden.
+Once you are sure that the form is receiving data, you can edit the DataPage again.
+Edit the Submission Form and on the Configure Fields screen, select each of the Google Analytics fields and set the Form Element dropdown to Hidden.